Export groups of products of animal origin: use 30-day support attestations to prove health and traceability

 Checks on consignments

-A certifying officer, usually an OV, will carry out documentary and physical checks for each consignment covered by the EHC, before they sign the EHC.
+A certifying officer will carry out document and physical checks for each consignment before they sign the EHC.

-The certifying officer will use the SA to check the:
+They’ll use the 30-day SA to check the:

 - species and origin of animal products